Jump to question:

 A: The Plan pays for 50% of prescription costs.
 Scholars may go to Student Health Center Pharmacy and pay only their 50% (the Plan will be billed for the other 50%).
 The Student Health Center Pharmacy can not fill prescriptions for Scholar dependants or spouses.

-Scholars, spouses and dependents using local pharmacies to fill prescriptions will have to pay for their prescription in full and be reimbursed the Plan's 50% portion once a claim is submitted.
+Scholars, spouses and dependents using local pharmacies to fill prescriptions will have to pay 50% of the cost of the prescription at the time of purchase if their insurance card is presented.

 The Plan will pay 100% for prescriptions used on an inpatient basis.